 That does it for the Storytellers who highlight the Holidays Around the World at Epcot!
-With Candlelight Processional, the Holiday Storytellers, Joyful, and Illuminations: Peace on Earth, plus holiday snacks and decor, you could probably spend a day taking in just the Holidays Around the World at Epcot.
+With Candlelight Processional, the Holiday Storytellers, and Illuminations: Peace on Earth, plus holiday snacks and decor, you could probably spend a day taking in just the Holidays Around the World at Epcot.
 However, that’s not what we recommend, as seeing every Storyteller in succession would be fairly taxing, especially for kids.
 Instead, mix some of these holiday offerings with a normal day at Epcot to give a Christmas flare to a normal day in the park.

 For comprehensive tips for planning your Christmas-time trip to Walt Disney World, check out our Ultimate Guide to Christmas at Walt Disney World.
 For Walt Disney World trip planning tips and comprehensive advice, make sure to read our Walt Disney World Trip Planning Guide and related articles.

 What do you think of Holidays Around the World at Epcot?
 Which aspect of it is your favorite?
 (If you have any pent up rage about the Lights of Winter being gone…save that for next week’s post! ;)).
 Hearing from you is half the fun, so please share your thoughts in the comments!